Note: this list of places includes island features such as summits, but not islands as such.

 CroaghanirworeMountainCruach an Fhir Mhóir A name in Irish (Ir.
-Cruach an Fhir Mhóir [SOD], 'stack of the big man')DonegalCounty, in Arderin List, Main granite (adamellite) Bedrock
+Cruach an Fhir Mhóir [SOD], 'stack of the big man')DonegalCounty in Ulster Province, in Arderin List, Main granite (adamellite) Bedrock

 An Fear Mór, 'the big man', occurs in a number of Irish place-names.
 It may refer to a giant or be a euphemism for the Devil.
 Cf. Crockanirmore, Crockanirvore and Oweyanirvore, all in Termmonmaguirk parish, Co.
 Tyrone; also Cuan an Fhir Mhóir, Greatman's Bay in Connemara, where the name is associated with the legend of a giant who fished for whales.

-Croaghanirwore is the 425th highest summit in Ireland.
-Trackback: http://mountainviews.ie/summit/363/
+Croaghanirwore is the 426th highest place in Ireland.
+Linkback: https://mountainviews.ie/summit/363/